BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_settings.md

 A complete bundle contains utility settings, Save As New profiles, Property Doctor profiles, Clone Tree profiles, shared formulas and sources, and complete Publish profiles.

-Planned pages that contain no configurable controls, such as ERP Sync, Publisher Macros, and Translate, do not add active behavior to an exported bundle.
+ERP Sync settings are included in the complete settings bundle.
+Connector credentials and other saved connector values remain protected for the current Windows user and are not made portable through settings export.
+Planned pages with no configurable controls, such as Publisher Macros and Translate, do not add active behavior to an exported bundle.

 > [!IMPORTANT]
 > SQL Server connection secrets are not exported or uploaded.
 After an import, re-enter credentials for external sources that do not already have matching local credentials.